-(1) This Policy applies to BGSU students, student organizations, student groups, and employees.
-This Policy also applies to volunteers acting in an official capacity that advise or coach student organizations and/or student groups and who have direct contact with students.
+- (1) This Policy applies to BGSU students, student organizations, student groups, and employees.
+This Policy also applies to volunteers acting in an official capacity who advise or coach student organizations and/or student groups and who have direct contact with students. - (2) This Policy applies to hazing that takes place between two or more people who are affiliated with the University regardless if the conduct occurs on or off campus. - (3) The following factors do not prevent conduct from being considered a violation of this Policy:

-- (2) BGSU has jurisdiction under this Policy whether the conduct occurs on or off campus. - (3) The following factors do not prevent conduct from being considered a violation of this Policy: - (a) Expressed or implied consent; or - (b) The conduct not being part of an official event or otherwise sanctioned or approved by a student organization or student group. - (4) Hazing does not include either of the following: - (a) Reasonable and customary organizational training, contests, competitions, or other events that are explicitly relevant to the mission of the organization; and/or - (b) Lawful expressive activities that are protected under the First Amendment to the United States Constitution, Section 11 of Article I of the Ohio Constitution, or Sections 3345.0211 through 3345.0214 of the Revised Code. - (5) In addition to this Policy, NCAA student athletes shall follow the policies and guidelines set forth by the NCAA, the affiliated conference, and BGSU Athletics.
+- (a) Expressed or implied consent; or - (b) The conduct not being part of an official event or otherwise sanctioned or approved by a student organization or student group. - (4) Hazing does not include either of the following: - (a) Reasonable and customary organizational training, contests, competitions, or other activities that are explicitly relevant to the mission of the organization; and/or - (b) Lawful expressive activities that are protected under the First Amendment to the United States Constitution, Section 11 of Article I of the Ohio Constitution, or Sections 3345.0211 through 3345.0214 of the Revised Code. - (5) In addition to this Policy, National Collegiate Athletic Association (NCAA) student athletes shall follow the policies and guidelines set forth by the NCAA, the affiliated conference, and BGSU Athletics.